-The GON has contributed \$11.935 million to the Fund during the 2017 year resulting in total contributions, from establishment to 30 June 2017, of \$32.335 million.
-I take this opportunity to thank our development partners who have contributed the following amounts to the Fund since establishment: GOA \$9.928 million, GOC (Taiwan) \$8.057 million and ADB \$2.634 million.
+During the 2018 financial year, the GON contributed \$14.797 million to the Fund resulting in total contributions, from establishment to 30 June 2018, of \$47.132 million.
+Our development partners have contributed the following amounts to the Fund since establishment: GOA \$12.068 million, GOC (Taiwan) \$10.635 million and GONZ \$1.855 million.
+It is with great pleasure that I confirm GONZ is to continue their association with the Fund in future years through additional contributions and as a future representative on the Fund's Committee.